All flight path maps/Rome to Venice

 The Po Valley is often hazy; look for Apennine peaks above the cloud line on the left.

-What is the best side of plane for Rome to Venice?
+What is the best side for Rome to Venice?